 Diagnosis and Treatment

-Diagnosing huntington’s disease usually involves different steps.
+Diagnosing Huntington’s disease usually involves different steps.
 A doctor will look at your medical history and do a physical exam.
 They will also talk to you and maybe do some tests like an MRI.
-These tests aim to check your brain and see if there’s huntington’s disease.
+These tests aim to check your brain and see if there’s Huntington’s disease.

 Diagnostic Tests for Huntington’s Disease